 The aim of the future of Gemini is to delight our customers by delivering on a set of enhancements which optimise the Gemini platform.
-This will be achieved by removing current customer pain points, by enhancing the usability of the platform, reducing the time and costs associated with delivering change and the operation of Gemini (f0m in 2021/22, f2.4m over three years).
+This will be achieved by removing current customer pain points, by enhancing the usability of the platform, reducing the time and costs associated with delivering change and the operation of Gemini (£0m in 2021/22, £2.4m over three years).
 This will deliver a suite of ongoing sustaining activities over a five-year period, along with the delivery of interface, functional and technology enhancements (investment of £1.9m in 2021/22, £13.5m over three years) The enhancements will improve the current user experience of the application, performance, longevity and security components.

 We have chosen to optimise Gemini as it offers the most costefficient way of delivering the benefits.
 It delivers on the pain points of National Grid and the wider industry participants, whilst ensuring a sustained and stable platform is maintained.
+The benefits of this include an overall reduction in C2S and CE, and improvements in RFT and OTD.
+This is achieved through a reduction in licence costs and automation of manually intensive processes, and the simplification of the application and benefits of integration with other platforms.